Leo3418/leo3418.github.io/collections/_posts/en/2020-09-21-raspi4-fedora-usb-complex.md

 ### Extract the Image

-The download file is a `.xz` file, a compressed image.
+The downloaded file is a `.xz` file, a compressed image.
 Before doing anything with the image, you need to decompress the `.xz` file.

 If the `xz` program is available to you, you may decompress the file with the